Home » Practice Areas » Truck Accident Lawyer in New York » Speeding Truck Accident Lawyer in New York

 How do you prove a truck was speeding?

-Can the trucking company be held liable for a speeding crash?
+Can the trucking company be held responsible for a speeding crash?

 How much does a speeding truck accident lawyer cost?

-Porter Law Group works on a contingency-fee basis, meaning you pay nothing unless the firm recovers compensation for you.
-There are no upfront costs, retainers, or hourly fees.
-The firm covers all expenses for black box data extraction, accident reconstruction, speed governor analysis, and litigation.
+Porter Law Group works on a contingency-fee basis.
+You pay nothing upfront and nothing at all unless we recover compensation for you.
+The firm covers all costs for evidence investigation, engineering analysis, and litigation.
 If the case does not result in a recovery, you owe nothing.

 What Clients Say About Porter Law Group